 Jan De Nul's score of 41 is higher than 69% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

 In 2024, Jan De Nul reported total carbon emissions of approximately 2,020,000,000 kg CO2e, comprising 1,487,145,000 kg CO2e from Scope 1, 4,171,000 kg CO2e from Scope 2, and 1,314,443,000 kg CO2e from Scope 3 emissions.
-This marks a significant increase in emissions compared to 2023, where total emissions were about 617,171,000 kg CO2e, with Scope 1 emissions at 29,049,000 kg CO2e, Scope 2 at 380,000 kg CO2e, and Scope 3 at 589,743,000 kg CO2e.
-The company has not set specific reduction targets or initiatives as per the available data, and there are no climate pledges reported.
-Emissions data is cascaded from Jan De Nul NV, the parent company, indicating a corporate family relationship.
-Jan De Nul's emissions data reflects a comprehensive approach to tracking carbon outputs across all three scopes, although the lack of reduction targets suggests a need for further commitment to climate action.
+This data reflects a significant increase in emissions compared to previous years, with 2023 emissions recorded at about 617,171,000 kg CO2e, which included 29,049,000 kg CO2e from Scope 1, 380,000 kg CO2e from Scope 2, and 589,743,000 kg CO2e from Scope 3.
+The company has not set specific reduction targets or initiatives as per the available data, and there are no climate pledges documented.
+Emissions data is cascaded from its parent company, Jan De Nul NV, indicating a corporate family relationship that influences its reporting.
+Overall, Jan De Nul's emissions profile highlights the need for enhanced climate commitments and strategies to address the rising carbon footprint across all scopes of emissions.

 Access structured emissions data, company-specific emission factors, and source documents